ros2/ros2_documentation/source/Concepts/About-Middleware-Implementations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All of the current ROS middleware implementations are based on full or partial DDS implementations.
-For example, there is a middleware implementation that uses RTI's Connext DDS and an implementation which uses eProsima's Fast-RTPS.
+For example, there is a middleware implementation that uses RTI's Connext DDS and an implementation which uses eProsima's Fast-DDS.
 Because of this, there are some shared |packages| amongst most DDS based middleware implementations.

 In the `ros2/rosidl_dds <https://github.com/ros2/rosidl_dds>`_ repository on |GitHub|_, there is the following |package|: